The-Flipp/platform-documentation/src/tutorials/github.md

 ### Push New Changes

-You do not need to immediately push after every commit, but it is a good idea to push all your changes whenever your stop working.
+You do not need to immediately push after every commit, but it is a good idea to push all your changes whenever you stop working.

 After committing your most recent changes, click the **Push origin** button to send all the commits made since your last push up to the remote version of the project.